The Details Of Westbank is Dealing with a Barrage of Lawsuits from Canadian and U. S. Projects Because of Unpaid Invoices

 Furthermore, subcontractors are continually placing liens against the Terry project.
 Most recently, Zuhause Design LLC filed a lien on November 8, 2022, demanding payment of $231,781.

-Situation In the Volatile Construction Industry
+Situation In Volatile Construction Industry

 Overall, Westbank’s current situation reflects the challenges faced by developers in a volatile construction industry.
 While negotiations and resolutions for unpaid bills are ongoing, the company remains committed to progressing with its projects, despite the difficulties caused by the global pandemic.